 Track & Field News Rankings

-The Track & Field News World Rankings, the definitive work on the subject for more than 60 years, are coordinated by T&FN Editor E. Garry Hill.
+The Track & Field News World Rankings, the definitive work on the subject for almost 70 years, are coordinated by T&FN Editor E. Garry Hill.
 Current members of the international Rankings team are Nejat Kök, Dave Johnson, Richard Hymans & Jonathan Berenbom.

 The first-ever Rankings, for the ‘47 season (men only), were the brainchild of T&FN cofounder Cordner Nelson.
 The next year he handed the task off to stat legends R.L.
 Quercetani & Don Potts, who shepherded the project for the next three decades.